-For those moments when a pizza craving hits and you want something quick and easy, without having to call out for one to be delivered, we give you French Bread Pizzas.
-Stacked with healthier toppings and a crunchy crust, these are ready in almost an instant.
+When a pizza craving hits and you want something quick and easy, without having to call out for one to be delivered, we give you French Bread Pizzas - a real family favourite and ready in 15 minutes.
+A crispy French baguette base, stacked with toppings and melty cheese, these are ready in almost an instant.

 Would you like to save this recipe?